 How can you tell if a printer is supported by default in the BarTender Mobile App?
 How can you make any printer supported?

-As Androids and iPhones do not have drivers in a Windows sense, the BarTender Mobile App must rely on other services and resources available to the phone.
+As Androids and iPhones do not offer the same level of support for 3rd party drivers as Windows, the BarTender Mobile App must rely on driver support and resources already available on the phone.
 If a printer is not supported, you will receive a message when printing:

 A number of printers are supported by default, and support is provided more by the method of adding or by the printer language instead of picking a printer out of a predetermined list.
 A printer will generally be supported if it falls into one of the two following categories: